JosefJ/GMevents/events/marketers-builders-breakfast/README.md

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
-description: 'Welcoming the marketers and community builders behind the scenes in the Ethereum community.
+description: "Welcoming the marketers and community builders behind the scenes in the Ethereum community.
 We're gathering a group of the top marketing and community leaders for an intimate breakfast to share learnings, experiences and best practices in working in this space.
-Sharing our stories from the trenches of blockchain marketing.'
+Sharing our stories from the trenches of blockchain marketing."

 #####################
 ### EVENT DETAILS ###